Pakistan warns India against 'false flag' attacks in Kashmir

 Pakistan warns India against ‘false flag’ attacks in KashmirNew

 ISLAMABAD (AP) — Pakistan’s prime minister has warned India against carrying out any “false flag” operations in the disputed Kashmir region.
 Imran Khan tweeted the warning on Sunday, two days after a U.N. vehicle in the Pakistan-held part of Kashmir came under attack.
 Pakistan blamed Friday’s attack on India, implying it was aimed at embarrassing Islamabad and harming relations with the international community.
+India has denied the allegations.
 The two U.N. observers in the vehicle escaped unharmed.
 The U.N. confirmed the incident and says it is investigating.
-India has not commented on the attack or Khan’s accusations.
 India and Pakistan routinely trade fire in Kashmir.